2022 Senior Scholarship applications are here!

-The Southern California Journalism Education Association is looking for students and advisers to honor for their accomplishments on their high school journalism staffs with the following scholarships.
-Your school must be a member of SCJEA to qualify.
+The Southern California Journalism Education Association is looking for graduating seniors, underclassmen and advisers to honor for their accomplishments on their high school journalism staffs with the following scholarships.
+For the scholarships, a high school senior or underclassman must have served at least one year on a media (newspaper, yearbook, news magazine, broadcast, etc.) staff by June 2023 and complete the application requirements.
+Your school must also be a member of SCJEA.

 Jolene Combs Scholarship Award, four up to $500